HydroModPy/HydroModPy/validation_cases/README.md

 - side Dirichlet boundaries,
 - implicit divide / no-flow situations,
 - uniform and transient recharge forcing,
+- one deep-aquifer transient benchmark used to suppress linearization error when validating the Boussinesq transient path,
+- one transient hillslope-interception onset benchmark for the dense in-house `boussinesq` runtime,
 - top `ocean` boundary condition,
 - top distributed `drainage` behavior,
+- steady topographic interception / seepage-onset position on a hillslope for the dense in-house `boussinesq` runtime,
+- one sloping-topography drainage benchmark that keeps the analytical assumptions explicit,
 - homogeneous and piecewise-constant horizontal conductivity fields,
 - radial symmetry preservation in 2D cases,
 - transient pumping in the late-time unconfined regime.